lsjwzh/ExoPlayerCompat/README.md

 ExoPlayerCompat
 ===============

-ExoPlayer Compatibility Library:when ExoPlayer is invalid ,it use MediaPlayer instead of ExoPlayer
+ExoPlayer Compatibility Library:when ExoPlayer is invalid ,it use MediaPlayer instead of ExoPlayer.

+ExoPlayerCompat provide a standard MediaPlayer like API.
+Make it easy to use ExoPlayer like MediaPlayer api.

 Why
 ===